Why Employee Recognition

 Employee Engagement

-How to Engage Disengaged Employees
+How to Engage Disengaged Employees with an Employee Recognition Program

 Listen and Learn

-Communicate
+Communicate with Employees

 Introduce an Organizational Development Program

 There are opportunities to include other developmental tools.
-This includes one-to-one coaching, focus groups, and action learning sets.
+Include one-to-one coaching, focus groups, and action learning sets.
 This is also the time to baseline your issues.
 Include employee engagement indicators such as a cultural audit or a survey report.
 By establishing the baseline, you will be able to show the differences made to influence positive employee engagement .

 Establish a Staff Forum